MODERN SLAVERY ACT 2015 (“the Act”)

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business, and this is reflected in our Anti-slavery and Human Trafficking Policy.
 We continue to review our supply chains and to consider the risk that modern slavery could arise.
 We maintain close partnerships with the universities from which we recruit graduates, and have direct relationship with all applicants to our training programmes.
 We believe that the nature of our business and supply chains, when combined with these factors, means our policies ensure that the risk of modern slavery in our own organisation is low.

 We ensure that all our employees are treated in a fair and equal manner with dignity and respect, and have in place policies which prohibit any form of discrimination, victimisation or harassment.
-We have a growing programme of employee engagement to ensure that the views and any concerns of our staff are heard by management and our Board of Directors.
+We have an established programme of employee engagement to ensure that the views and any concerns of our staff are heard by management and our Board of Directors.
 We carry out full checks on all applicants and ensure that they have a right to work in the location where we are recruiting them.

 Our Review of Risk